 MFA confirms a user's claimed identity (their username) using two further factors - something they know e.g. a user-controller password and something they have e.g. a one-time passcode generated on a device, such as a smart phone, that only the user possesses.

 ChurchSuite users can optionally enable MFA to increase login security.
 When accessing ChurchSuite within a browser environment; in addition to their username and user-controlled password, they will be required to enter a MFA code generated on their device as a second authentication step.

-There are many excellent one-time passcode generator apps available.
+There are many excellent one-time passcode generator apps available for mobile devices.
 Once a user's app has been "paired" with a ChurchSuite user account, the app will generate one time passcodes.
 One time passcodes are only valid for a short period of time - typically 30 seconds - and then the code expires and a new code is generated.
 Only the "paired" device can supply the latest, timely passcode required during the login process.